JarbasHiveMind/HiveMind-community-docs/docs/nested.md

-# Nested Hives
+# The Power of Nested Hivemind: Exploring Distributed AI

-HiveMind is a suite of programs and thin clients that distribute an instance of Mycroft.
-One AI, many devices.

-A Hive is defined by providing at least one instance of HiveMind-core, which is most commonly run as companionware alongside Mycroft-core.
-It and nodes like it can serve as a Hive's "brain."
-In a tree diagram, this node is at the top.
+In the realm of interconnected intelligent agents, the Hivemind ecosystem has revolutionized the way AI systems collaborate and communicate.
+Through the concept of nested Hiveminds, the possibilities for distributed AI have expanded significantly.
+In this blog post, we will delve into the intricacies of nested Hiveminds, exploring the potential they offer for seamless control and coordination of multiple devices and AI instances.

+## Understanding Hivemind Terminology

+Before we dive into the fascinating world of nested Hiveminds, let's familiarize ourselves with some key terms used within the Hivemind ecosystem:

+- **Hive**: A Hive refers to a collection of interconnected nodes forming a collaborative network.
+At the core of a Hive lies hivemind-core, which serves as the brain of the Hive.
-A **node** is any device or software client connected to a Hive.
+- **Node**: A Node represents any device or software client connected to a Hive.
+It can be a standalone AI instance or a device with specific capabilities, such as sensors or displays.

-While a node is serving as a Hive's "brain," it is referred to as that Hive's **master node**.
+- **Master Node**: The Master Node serves as the brain of a Hive, responsible for controlling and coordinating the connected nodes within the Hive.
+It is the highest-level node in the Hive's hierarchy.

-Nodes can have clients of their own.
-A specific node and all its clients, including clients of clients, constitute a **cluster**.
-Clusters within clusters are called **subclusters**.
+- **Cluster**: A Cluster comprises a specific node and all its clients, including clients of clients.
+It represents a group of interconnected devices within a Hive.
+- **Subcluster**: When clusters are nested within other clusters, they are referred to as Subclusters.
+These nested structures enable hierarchical organization and control within the Hivemind ecosystem.

-A **satellite** is a node with I/O capabilities, such as the HiveMind Voice Satellite, our reference implementation for a voice client.
+- **Satellite**: A Satellite is a node with I/O capabilities, typically used as a voice client within the Hivemind framework.

-A **slave** is a node with limited functionality, which cannot issue instructions.
-Examples include sensors, displays, buttons, or, in software terms, echo clients and connection testers.

----

-Say we share a house.
-We each have an AI, with a primary instance of Mycroft.
-My AI's name is John, and yours is Jane.

-As housemates, we share most of our IoT devices.
-We want John and Jane each to be able to control our smart home, but I don't want you to be able to control John, and you don't want me to control Jane.

-No problem!
-We give the house a Hive of its own, with at least one instance of Mycroft.
-Call it George.
-Hives can be nested, so we have John and Jane connect to George as clients.
-They can talk *to* George, but they can't talk to each other, except *through* George (and only when George deigns to pass the message along.)
+- **Slave**: A Slave node follows instructions from a Master Node.
+It can be a sensor, a display, or even a full OpenVoiceOS instance dedicated to specific skills.
+Clusters within a Hive can be considered Slaves to their respective Master Nodes.

+## Nested Hiveminds in Action

+To illustrate the power of nested Hiveminds, let's consider a scenario where two housemates, let's call them John and Jane, each have their own AI assistant running on OpenVoiceOS, named John and Jane, respectively.

+While sharing a house and most of their IoT devices, John and Jane want to ensure that their AI assistants can control the smart home individually without interfering with each other's commands.
+To achieve this, they create a Hive for their house, naming it George, with at least one instance of OpenVoiceOS acting as the brain.

+John and Jane then connect their AI assistants, John and Jane, as clients to the George Hive.
+This setup allows John and Jane to communicate with George individually but not directly with each other.
+Instead, their messages pass through George, which acts as an intermediary, ensuring proper communication flow.

-Now, when I tell John to mess with the lights, John will go through George.
-When you tell Jane to set the temperature, Jane will go through George.
-When you have guests, you might allow them to use George directly, or, while they're visiting, nest their personal Hive under George!
+Now, when John instructs his AI assistant to adjust the lights, the message goes through George.
+Similarly, when Jane asks her AI assistant to set the temperature, the command is routed through George.
+George becomes the central point of control for the shared devices, enabling independent control for John and Jane.

-Because Hives can be "cut" as immediately as they can be nested, it makes sense to think of Jane and John as separate Hives of their own, even while they're also part of George's cluster.
-From George's perspective, John and Jane are *subclusters*; from John's and Jane's perspectives, while they are nested, George is *master*.
-However, as soon as they split, they are once again their own masters.
-You might even have some devices isolated from George.
-Those devices wouldn't see themselves as part of a subcluster.
-They'd see themselves as part of Jane's cluster, with Jane as master, full stop.

-Auto-discovery (configurable) is used to facilitate joining, leaving, and nesting Hives.
-Once you've configured your devices, you can nest and decouple Hives as often as you like!

-**Note:** "Parallel" nesting, such as having Jane nested beneath both George and a second master *at the same time*, is roadmapped, but not yet supported.
-This would, for example, enable Jane to remain in ordinary communication with George while you're at work, *and* let Jane communicate with the Hive controlling your workplace.
-No ETA, as the developers have many higher priorities.
+Moreover, if guests visit their house, John and Jane can grant them access to George directly, or they can nest their personal Hives under George temporarily.
+This flexibility allows for easy integration and disconnection of Hives as required.

+Nested Hiveminds offer a dynamic and adaptable environment for managing AI systems and devices.
+It is important to note that as soon as a Hive is decoupled, such as when John and Jane split their Hives, they become their own independent Masters again.
+This hierarchical organization, with subclusters nested within a Master Hive, provides a scalable and efficient framework for controlling

+AI instances and devices.

+## Expanding Usage Examples

+Let's further explore the practical applications of nested Hiveminds by introducing another scenario.
+Imagine that John and Jane have a guest staying with them, and this guest, Bob, also has his own AI assistant.
+To provide Bob with access to the shared smart home functionalities, they allow Bob's AI assistant to connect to the George Hive as a client.

+However, John and Jane want to ensure that Bob's AI assistant has limited permissions within their ecosystem.
+They configure the hivemind-core, acting as a firewall, to restrict Bob's assistant from placing orders or accessing sensitive information from John and Jane.
+This fine-grained control ensures that the guest AI operates within defined boundaries, maintaining privacy and security for all parties involved.

+Furthermore, consider a scenario where John and Jane have children.
+They can create a separate nested assistant for their kids, granting them access to specific functionalities suitable for their age and requirements.
+This nested assistant for the kids would have limited permissions and tailored interactions, providing a safe and engaging AI experience while keeping their privacy intact.

+Nested Hiveminds offer a versatile framework for managing multiple AI assistants and customizing their capabilities based on individual needs and preferences.
+By configuring access permissions and setting up appropriate firewalls, users can create an ecosystem that ensures privacy, security, and personalized experiences for each participant.

+## Exploring the Future of Nested Hiveminds

+While the current implementation of nested Hiveminds focuses on a linear hierarchy, the developers have outlined plans for parallel nesting.
+This means that in the future, it will be possible to have a node, such as Jane, nested beneath multiple Masters simultaneously.
+This parallel nesting will enable enhanced communication and collaboration, allowing nodes to interact with multiple Hives at the same time.

+The developers recognize the importance of auto-discovery to facilitate the seamless joining, leaving, and nesting of Hives.
+Once devices are configured, the process of nesting and decoupling Hives can be performed effortlessly, empowering users to adapt their AI networks to their changing needs.

+## Conclusion

+The power of nested Hiveminds lies not only in the seamless control and coordination of devices but also in the ability to manage access and permissions within a shared AI ecosystem.
+By integrating guest AI assistants like Bob and creating nested assistants for children, users can extend the benefits of interconnected AI systems while maintaining privacy, security, and tailored experiences for each user.

+As the Hivemind ecosystem continues to evolve, the possibilities for nested Hiveminds will only expand further.
+With improved features and enhanced flexibility, users will have even more control over their AI networks and the ability to create unique and personalized environments for themselves and their guests.

+The era of nested Hiveminds is opening up new horizons for distributed AI, ushering in a future where intelligent systems collaborate seamlessly, respecting boundaries, and enhancing the lives of individuals and communities.
+The potential for innovation and discovery within the nested Hivemind paradigm is limitless, and we are only beginning to scratch the surface of its capabilities.